-To the car enthusiast, every make and model of vehicle has a distinct personality that sets it apart from every other.
+To the car enthusiast, every make and model of a vehicle has a distinct personality that sets it apart from every other.

 For the car-loving photographer, knowing the best combination of micro 4/3 camera and lens for any given scenario will help you build an impressive car photography portfolio.

 In this article, we will have a look at how the micro four thirds range has the gear you need to produce car photography at a professional standard.
 We will also discuss a few tips on how to get the most out of what you do have.

 Camera Gear You Need for Car Photography

 You will want equipment that is a touch more advanced than the average iPhone.

 Mobile phone cameras are getting pretty good, but they are still not great.
-Leave the phone in your pocket and use gear which will capture an image you can admire and appreciate.
+Leave the phone in your pocket and use gear that will capture an image you can admire and appreciate.

 An excellent quality micro four-thirds camera will have all the features you could ask for to give you options in your car photography.
 A range of lenses will also add versatility to your kit for building out a more diverse portfolio.

 Micro Four Thirds Lenses for Car Photography

-You want to have a kit which you can adapt to a range of different conditions.
+You want to have a kit in which you can adapt to a range of different conditions.
 For instance, you will often be shooting outside, in which case you may find yourself in full sun or overcast conditions.

 Many car shows are held indoors, so you will want to be prepared for that as well.

 To be able to take advantage of every car photography scenario with your micro four-thirds camera.
 Make sure you pack a range of lenses into your kit before you head out.

 Wide Angle Lenses

-You will want a lens which can take in the whole car out when it’s out in the wild.
+You will want a lens that can take in the whole car out when it’s out in the wild.
 For instance, a 4WD preparing to tackle rough terrain with a majestic mountain range as the backdrop